-Miso is soy bean paste, which is an essential condiment in Japanese cooking.
-Miso is made by fermenting soy beans with salt and koji.
-Koji are cultured grains such as rice, barley, and soy beans.
+Miso paste or soy bean paste is an essential condiment in Japanese cooking.
+Miso is made by fermenting soy beans with salt and koji, which are cultured grains such as rice, barley, and soy beans.

 In Japan, miso is used not only for miso soup but also for marinating fish, sauteed dishes, ramen, pickles, and more.